atex-ovi/atexovi-theme/README.md

 ## Overview

-Atex Ovi Theme is a one-shot installer for Termux, providing a modern, colorful, and fully customized terminal UI experience.
+**Atex Ovi Theme** is a one-shot installer for **[Termux](https://termux.com/)**, providing a modern, colorful, and fully customized terminal UI experience.
 It includes a sleek ASCII banner, colored prompt, Zsh plugins, custom fonts, and a themed color palette.

 <br>